 “I don’t think football needs to be played until you’re in ninth grade.
 That’s my personal opinion with kids growing up.”

--Dana Holgorsen, Head Coach, West Virginia University (WV Gazette-Mail)
+-Dana Holgorsen, Head Coach, University of Houston (WV Gazette-Mail)

 “Flag football, I think is going to grow immensely in the youth population.
 I don’t think there’s a need to play tackle football until at least high school.
 I played tackle football for the first time in seventh grade, and absolutely hated it.
 They played me at left tackle.
 I never wanted to play again.